Impress your friends next time you have them over for tea with these cute tea bag cookies.

 - Use a piping tip or a straw to poke a hole at the top.

 - Bake for 15/16 minutes then allow to cool at room temperature.

-- Put the dark chocolate in narrow container and microwave it in 30 second intervals, stirring frequently, until the chocolate is completely melted.
+- Put the dark chocolate in a narrow container and microwave it in 30 second intervals, stirring frequently, until the chocolate is completely melted.

 - Dip the tea bag cookies in the melted chocolate and put them on parchment paper or on a cooling rack until the chocolate hardens.

 - Cut a piece of string (about 20 cm/ 9 inches long).
 Thread the string through the hole.
-Use a glue stick to cover the blank of your tag.
+Use a glue stick to cover the blank side of your tag.
 Place the two loose ends of the thread onto the sticky paper and fold it in half securing the two thread ends inside.

 - Enjoy your tea bag cookies!